katherinelim/simple-container-app/README.md

 application with a `/healthcheck` endpoint.

 It's implemented in Ruby, Sinatra and uses Docker for a development environment.
-Using Sinatra web applications can be created in Ruby quickly.
+Using Sinatra, web applications can be created in Ruby quickly.

 ## Usage